Navigating Marriage Legalities

 Who Can Get Married in Canada?

-To legally marry in Canada, you must:
+To legally marry in Canada, both parties must:

 • Not be closely related by blood or adoption

-Canada also legally recognizes same-sex marriages across the country.
+Canada also fully recognizes same-sex marriages nationwide.

 Where Do You Get a Marriage Licence?